khavitidala/emilia-tan/README.md

 # emilia-tan
-Just my experiment about building REST API using Django.
+Just my experiment about building REST APIs using Django.
 Resource: Django for API by William S. Vincent.